tttardigrado/tttardigrado.github.io/content/posts/hsfuck.md

 ### Abstracting Patterns

-Brainfuck's simplicity makes it necessary to use multiple operation to perform some simple things.
-Over the years, some patterns that execute those operations have been found, but they are usually very ineficient.
+Brainfuck's simplicity makes it necessary to use multiple operations to perform some simple things.
+Over the years, some patterns that execute those operations have been found, but they are usually very inefficient.
 Some examples are:

 * `[-]` and `[+]` to set a cell to 0
 * `[->+<]` to move a value from the current cell to the next